Discover the stunning medieval towns and breathtaking natural beauty of the Dalmatian coast

 Distance: up to 14km

-Your day will start with a transfer to the port of Dubrovnik, from where you will take a boat to Polače on the island of Mljet.
+Your day will start with a transfer to the port of Prapratno (near Ston), from where you will take a boat to the island of Mljet.
+You will then be driven to your accommodation in the village of Polače.

 Mljet, often called “the green island” because of its lush vegetation, is a real pearl of the Adriatic Sea and one of eight Croatian national parks.
 According to legend, Odysseus used the island as a safe haven on his trips among the islands in the Greek archipelagos.
 Mljet is renowned for its beautiful Mediterranean vegetation, clear blue sea, numerous bays, beaches and cliffs, as well as two lovely saltwater lakes which are warm even during the colder part of the year.